- Personal accounts: The routing number is the first set of nine-digit numbers.

 - Online banking.
 Visit Bremer.com any time to instantly check your current balance, transfer funds or view transaction history.

 - Balance alerts.
-Within Online Banking, you can enroll in email or text message alerts to notify you when your balance falls below any dollar level you specify.
+Within Online Banking, you can enroll in email or text message alerts to notify you daily when your balance falls below any dollar level you specify.

 - Phone banking.
 Call 800-908-2265 to access our automated phone banking system for balance and transaction information.

 - Free check registers.
 If you need a replacement check register, call 800-908-BANK (2265) or stop by your local branch.

 You may also wish to set up overdraft protection service.
 These services act as a safety net in case you lose track of your balance.

 - Automatic transfers from another account.
 If you have a Bremer Bank savings account, you can sign up to have money automatically transferred to your checking account if you will be overdrawn.
 Fees may apply.

 - Line of credit.
 For qualifying clients, we can establish a line of credit and link to your credit account.
 Learn more about these products.

 You can have your loan payments automatically deducted from your checking or savings account at no cost to you.
 Download our enrollment forms to authorize automatic payments on your loans: Consumer Loans (non-mortgage) | Mortgage Loans.
 After you have completed and signed the form, just submit it to us:

 By mail.
 Send it to Bremer Service Center, MN-001-23FO, PO Box 1000, Lake Elmo, MN 55042